-That said, this site will double as my Author Platform and a place for everyone to exchange ideas without being limited to 160 characters.
-My idea is to write reviews on books, write short stories and do an interview from time to time.
+Welcome to the website of VJ Miller, Sr. that will double as my Author Platform and a place for everyone to exchange ideas without being limited to 160 characters.
+My idea is to write reviews on books, write short stories and do an interview from time to time if anyone is up for it.
 Your part will be to chip in your 2 cents.
 Tell me what you like or don’t like (keep it civil) give me your take on my reviews or just tell me about a book you just could not put down . . . and why.

 As this site evolves who knows what we will share.
 Thank you.

 Please sign the Guestbook above before you leave.